broadinstitute/polyphonia/README.md

 TODO

+If at least one plate map is provided, samples are compared to samples in neighboring wells as determined by provided [well comparison options](#well-comparison-options).
+If no plate map is provided, all samples are compared to all other samples.
+(As the number of samples increases, comparing all samples to all other samples very quickly becomes a large and intractably slow task.)
+If possible, comparisons are made [in parallel](#parallelization).

 Depending on availability of material and the stage at which contamination occurred, contaminated samples could be resequenced or subjected to other follow-up.
 It is important to critically examine flagged potential cross-contamination and consider [alternative explanations](#important-caveats) for shared alleles: not all flagged sample pairs will be true instances of cross-contamination or require resequencing.

 ## Important Caveats